 Did I give you enough reasons to make this trip happen?
 If so, here are a few places to not miss out on during your visit.

 If you’re not on a budget, Drake Devonshire should be your number-one choice.
 The design is beautiful and there are plenty of activities to do on-site, on top of being located in Wellington — a township that’s pretty popular for fine dining!

 Another great address is the June Motel.
 This motel got a fresh redesign and seems perfect for a family or friends getaway.

 Otherwise, I would look at country houses or b&b on Airbnb.

-Close-by, Fifth Town Artisan Cheese Co. has great cheeses and outdoor tables if you’d like to stick by for a plate of charcuterie.
-I love their cheeses with truffle.
+- Close by, Fifth Town Artisan Cheese Co. has great cheeses and outdoor tables if you’d like to stick by for a plate of charcuterie.
+I love their cheeses with truffles.